Empire State Building Lights Purple for 2014 World Prematurity Day

 New York, New York | Monday, November 17, 2014

-The Empire State Building towers will light purple today in honor of the third annual World Prematurity Day.
-Parent groups and organizations worldwide are joining together to raise awareness of the serious problem of premature birth.
+The Empire State Building will light purple today in honor of the 4TH annual World Prematurity Day.
+Parent groups, nongovernmental organizations, UN agencies, government ministries, medical and health organizations around the world are joining together to raise awareness and take action on the serious global problem of preterm birth.
+Preterm birth and its complications now outrank all other causes as the leading killer of children under age five worldwide.
 An estimated 15 million babies around the world are born too soon every year, including nearly half a million in the United States.
-Learn more about what you can do to help, and send your family and friends a “virtual hug” to show you care about premature babies at facebook.com/WorldPrematurityDay.
-Special thanks to the Empire State Building for supporting 2013 World Prematurity Day.
+Learn more at facebook.com/WorldPrematurityDay.
+Special thanks to the Empire State Building for supporting 2014 World Prematurity Day.

-The Empire State Building design is a trademarked image and used with permission of ESBC.
+The Empire State Building image® is a registered trademark of ESRT Empire State Building, L.L.C. and is used with permission

 About March of Dimes